apjv05/LeetCode/Problems/Binary Search/README.md

 Given a sorted array and a target value, find if the target exists and return its index.

 When to Use:
-- You have a sorted array (or list).
+- You have a sorted array (or list)
-- You need to find if a specific target value exists in the array.
+- You need to find if a specific target value exists in the array
-- You need to return the index of the target if found.
+- You need to return the index of the target if found

 ## Finding First/Last Occurrence of a Target
 When there are duplicate elements in a sorted array, you might need to find the first or last index of a target.

 When to Use:
-- You have a sorted array (or list) that might contain duplicate elements.
+- You have a sorted array (or list) that might contain duplicate elements
-- You need to find the first index where a target appears.
+- You need to find the first index where a target appears
-- You need to find the last index where a target appears.
+- You need to find the last index where a target appears

 Key Proporties
 - Modification of Basic Binary Search
-    - The setup is similar, but the action taken when `nums[mid] == target` changes.
+    - The setup is similar, but the action taken when `nums[mid] == target` changes
 - For First Occurrence
     - if `mid == target`, could be the first occurrence, store it as a potential answer
     - then search the left half and update as needed
-    - if `mid < target`, search right; if `mid > target`, search left.
+    - if `mid < target`, search right; if `mid > target`, search left
 - For Last Occurrence
     - if `mid == target`, could be the last occurrence, store it as a potential answer
     - then search the right half and update as needed
-    - if `mid < target`, search right; if `mid > target`, search left.
+    - if `mid < target`, search right; if `mid > target`, search left

 ## Finding Smallest/Largest Element
 The problem isn't explicitly about searching a sorted array, but you can define a monotonic "condition function" that can be checked using binary search.
 The search space is often a range of possible answers, not indices in an array.